Japanese Leek Pork Rolls

 2. Discard the tough, dark green portion of the leek.
 The remaining pale green section needs to be washed thoroughly in water to remove any dirt.

-[Making incisions for faster cooking]
+[Make incisions for quicker cooking]